-Assessment of the potential impact of development on the archaeological resource is at the core of the service that Archaeology Plan provides.
-Early identification of potential archaeological issues assists in the production of an efficient development strategy.
+Assessment of the potential impacts of development on the archaeological resource is a core Archaeology Plan service.
+Early identification of potential archaeological issues assists the creation of an efficient development strategy.
 All assessments take into account current archaeological legislation and the requirements of the Statutory Authorities.

-Most archaeological assessments are conducted in response to planning conditions asking for an Archaeological Desktop Report, or an Archaeological Impact Assessment.
-For larger schemes, this takes the form of a Cultural Heritage Chapter in an Environmental Impact Assessment (EIS).
+Most assessments are in response to planning conditions seeking Archaeological Desktop Reports, Archaeological Impact Assessments or a Cultural Heritage Chapter in an Environmental Impact Assessment (EIAR).

 Our Archaeological Assessments include the following components:

-- Documentary and record search to locate and check archaeological sites and monuments within and in the vicinity of the proposed site/development.
+Document and record search to locate and check archaeological sites and monuments within and in the vicinity of the proposed site/development/research area.

-- Historical background research: this will include documentary research in the National Library, Royal Society of Antiquaries and other relevant institutions.
+Historical background research: this will include documentary research in the National Library, Dublin City Libraries, Royal Society of Antiquaries of Ireland, Military Archives and other relevant institutions.

-- Analysis of County Development Plan and any appropriate Local Areas Plan(s) for relevant information.
+Analysis of County Development Plans and any appropriate Local Areas Plan(s) for relevant information.

 A full record of all of the above is incorporated into the report, together with relevant maps and photographs.
 On the basis of our assessment, the level of impact that the proposed works will have on the archaeology can be assessed, and any necessary mitigation measures can be proposed.